openstax/content-copy-tool/README.md

 ####Current Status
 The content-copy-tool is currently in development.
 As of 6-9-15, the tool can create placeholder content, copy content, edit roles, and publish modules.

-####TODO
-- different credentials for source and destination - what will be source and destination
-- name uniqueness: workspaces & modules
-- config-ify license and url's and stuff

 ####Context
 The Content-Copy-Tool is a python tool that provides configurable automation for copying content from one cnx server to another.
 The tool can create placeholder modules (and workgroups), copy content into those placeholders, edit the roles on the content during the copy, and publish\* modules.
 These can also be run independently\*\*.